Supporting Someone With Multiple Sclerosis

 Supporting someone with multiple sclerosis can be challenging.
 It can include learning as much as possible about the disease, keeping them active and doing things they love, helping them with daily activities, accompanying them to doctors appointments, listening and being patient, and making life as normal as possible for them.

 Whether you have just learned of a multiple sclerosis diagnosis of someone you love or you have been providing a patient with MS support for a long time, there are a lot of important factors to consider.
-The good news is, there are treatment options to manage the symptoms of MS, but the support and care from loved ones will make the difficulties of the illness that much easier to digest.
+The good news is there are treatment options, such as supported independent living in Sydney, to manage the symptoms of MS, and accessible options like NDIS transport to assist with appointments and activities.
+The support and care from loved ones will make the difficulties of the illness that much easier to digest.

 What is Multiple Sclerosis?